Avoiding Accidents When Riding in a Motorcycle Group

-Riding in the proper formation can be one of the best ways to help avoid getting involved in an accident while riding with a group of motorcycles.
-Staggered formation is widely considered to be the safest where one rider is to the left of the lane while the one behind them is to the right and so on.
+Riding in the proper formation is one of the best safety tips to avoid a motorcycle accident while riding with a group.
+Staggered formation is widely considered to be the safest way to ride a motorcycle.
+In this formation, one rider is to the left of the lane while the one behind them is to the right.
+And so on.
 This improves the space between riders and the level of visibility for each rider as they make their way down the road.
 It should also be noted that the rider at the head of the formation should be the most experienced.
-They will often have to be the first to react to any dangerous situations that occur and set an example for the group of how to react.
+They will often have to be the first to react to any dangerous situations that occur.
+And they’ll have to set an example for the group of how to react.

 Know the Right Hand signals

 Verbal communication between riders is not going to be possible while riding in a group.
 That is why each rider should be aware of the hand signals needed to communicate with the rest of the group.
-Communication mishaps can result in riders making the wrong maneuvers and colliding with another rider in the group or a car.
+Communication mishaps can result in riders making the wrong maneuvers.
+This could result in a motorcyclist colliding with another rider in the group or with a car.
 Hand signals can also have slight variations depending on the group of motorcyclists so it is always wise to review how exactly they signal.

 Ride at a Steady Pace